 15. What documents can be attached in Digital Measures?

-The Digital Measures system accepts attachments at the Store file fields located on the following screens:
+The Digital Measures system accepts attachments wherever you see the button Choose File…, and this button can be found on the following screens.

 - Administrative Assignments

 - Community College Narratives

 - Workload Information